 Training, qualifications & experience

 I studied at Regents University where I gained the Certificate, followed by a Diploma of Higher Education in Counselling and Psychotherapy.
-I have run numerous groups centred around addiction and trauma and specialise in this field.
+I run groups centred around addiction and trauma and specialise in this field.
 I wrote my dissertation on grief and the importance of processing endings for new beginnings.